JasonJWilliamsNY/docker_jupyterhub_config/README.md

 ### Copy jupyter-persistant

 1. Place `jupyterhub-persistant/` in a suitable location on the machine where Docker is hosted.
+The `-v` option used at execution will bind this folder.
 2. Make sure `/jupyterhub-persistant/createusers.sh` is executable:

         chmod +x SOMEPATH/jupyterhub-persistant/createusers.sh